 The beach lies south of Saint-Gilles, and is easy to reach by car.
 Follow the “Hermitage” signs on the coastal road (former national road, N2001) or the N1 expressway (Route des Tamarins, exit “Hermitage”).
 A large shaded car park, planted with casuarina trees, gives direct access to the spot.

 You can enter the water anywhere along the beach, but you might prefer the central part – the further you go towards the right, as you are facing the sea, the shallower the water is.

 Make your way between the coral to reach the more preserved areas.
 100 meters before the reef (↕1.5-3ft/0,5-1m), the coral becomes so dense that you can’t go any further, while the water level gradually falls.

-While exploring the lagoon, you may come across a lionfish or the redoubtable false stonefish, which is hard to distinguish from the rocks.
+While exploring the lagoon, you may come across a lionfish, a stonefish or a false stonefish, which is hard to distinguish from the rocks.
 Fire coral, which can sting, can also be found in some places.
 Don’t touch it, and as a preventive measure, don’t touch the rocks with your hands or your swimfins either.

 The lagoon can be explored at almost any time of year, since the waters are particularly well sheltered.
 In winter the wind forms waves that may make your return to shore more complicated.